Social Work Degrees, Schools, and Careers in Louisiana

 Career Opportunities for Social Workers in Louisiana

 There is a good mix of industries in Louisiana.
-According to the National Association of Social Workers, the Department of Veterans Affairs is the largest employer of social workers in the country and Louisiana is a good example of that.
+According to their website, the Department of Veterans Affairs is the largest employer of social workers in the country and Louisiana is a good example of that.
 The office in Shreveport is currently looking for a qualified social workers.
 The state of Louisiana itself is looking for multiple social workers as is the Louisiana Civil Justice Center in New Orleans.
 There are a number of healthcare organizations such as CorrectCare Solutions, East Jefferson Hospital, Thibodaux Regional Medical Center and Geo Group.

 For more information about the process of becoming a social worker in Louisiana, visit our page on Louisiana social worker license requirements.